Col Loughnan

-Biography

 Early life

-Colin John Loughnan was born on 26 October 1942, in Sydney, and became a professional musician, arranger, and teacher of saxophone.
+Loughnan was born on 26 October 1942, in Sydney.
 His parents, Con and Merle lived in Ellen St., Randwick, an inner south–east suburb of Sydney.
-They were a musical family, and enjoyed the Jazz and popular artists of the day.
+They were a musical family, and enjoyed the jazz and popular artists of the day.
 By coincidence, Frank Coughlan, a Sydney bandleader and trombonist, lived next door.
 Interactions with Coughlan lead the young Loughnan to ask his parents to buy him a trumpet, which received a polite but firm "no".
 It was decided that it would be better to stick to singing.

 Loughnan attended Marist Brothers College, Randwick, where he sang in the school choir with good friend Mike Downes.
 Loughnan briefly played drums in the school marching band.
 He also excelled in swimming.
 From 1957, he studied at South Sydney Junior Technical High School (now known as South Sydney High School), after which he was employed as an apprentice fitter and turner.